cs87-dartmouth/Fall2021/documentation/assignment1.md

 Task 4: Materials
 =================
-@m_span{m-label m-primary m-flat} 3 pts @m_endspan

 Uncomment `%test_materials()` and take a look at that function.
 It instantiates a `Lambertian` and a `Metal` material and generates a scattered ray from it.

 There are two functions you need to implement: `Lambertian::scatter()` and `Metal::scatter()` in `%src/materials/lambertian.cpp` and `%src/materials/metal.cpp`, respectively.
 Read the lecture slides and Chapters [8](https://raytracing.github.io/books/RayTracingInOneWeekend.html#diffusematerials) and [9](https://raytracing.github.io/books/RayTracingInOneWeekend.html#metal) of the Shirley book to get an idea for what you need to do.
 Please take a close look at the comments in the code - there is a small error in the text book, and we tell you how to avoid it.

 The function `%test_materials()` will generate a single scattered ray and check if the ray origin, direction and attenuation are correct.
 Because the scatter method is random, it is difficult to test, and there are multiple correct ways to implement this method.
 We provide test data using the "obvious" implementation, but maybe you did it differently - in that case you won't lose points if the next task still renders correctly.
-Take the results of the autotester with a grain of salt.
+Take the results of our rudimentary autotester with a grain of salt.

 You also need to implement `Dielectric::scatter()`.
 You can follow the Shirley book (Chapter 9) for your implementation.
 After you have completed the entire assignment, you can run your renderer on scenes with glass to test/debug your implementation.

 Task 5: Recursive Ray Tracing    {#recursiveraytracing}
 =============================
-@m_span{m-label m-primary m-flat} 3 pts @m_endspan

 If you've come this far, you have reached the home stretch of this assignment!